dsprenkels/eraser/README.md

 Stack-switching is an operation that is usually not well supported by programming languages.
 In Rust, there is no convenient `switch_stack()` function, so we have to write that ourselves.
-The [stack-switching code] well, but it is a fragile piece of assembly.
+The [stack-switching code] works well, but it is a fragile piece of assembly.
 We are messing with the application runtime, and there are so many variables involved that it is hard to guarantee that everyting is still memory-safe.